Ignacio-81/Java_training/README.md

-# Curso_Java
+# REST API development project with SQL
-Java with Springboot trainning, connection with SQLDatabase , API RestFull
+Java with Springboot project, connection with SQLDatabase , API RestFull